-Marvin F. Romanow

-Corporate Director

-Age: 64

-Calgary, Alberta, Canada

-Director Since: 2015

-Independent

-Public Board Interlocks: None
+Marvin F. Romanow Corporate Director Age: 65 Calgary, Alberta, Canada Director Since: 2015 Independent Public Board Interlocks: None

-Marvin Romanow is a Corporate Director, Executive in Residence at the University of Saskatchewan, and former oil and gas industry executive with over 30 years of experience.
-He has a proven track record in the areas of operating, financial and strategic leadership.
+Marvin Romanow is a Corporate Director, Executive in Residence at the University of Saskatchewan, and a retired oil and gas industry executive with over 30 years of experience.
+Prior to his retirement, he was the President and Chief Executive Officer of Nexen Inc. He has a proven track record in the areas of operating, financial and strategic leadership.
 His executive roles provided direct engagement with shareholders and directors at two major public corporations over the past 20 years.
 Mr. Romanow is a graduate of Harvard's Program for Management Development and in October 2007 he completed INSEAD's Advance Management Programme.
 He has an MBA and a Bachelor of Engineering, with Great Distinction, from the University of Saskatchewan.
 Mr. Romanow holds the ICD.D designation from the Institute of Corporate Directors.
+He currently serves on the boards of SaskPower and Arnie Charbonneau Cancer Institute.

-Board and Committees 20 119 Meeting Attendance Voting Results of 2019 Annual Meeting Board of Directors (Chair) 10/10 (100%) Votes For 79,072,991 (99.43%) Votes Withheld 451,133 (0.57%) Compensation Director Share (Ownership Guidelines Total compensation for 2019 \$180,000 Minimum 3 time s annual cash retainer Total compensation for 2018 \$180,000 Meets Guidelines s: Yes Securities held as of March 16, 2020 Number Book Value Market Value TSX Closing Price Freehold Common Shares 81,856 \$972,449 \$274,218 \$3.35 Deferred Share Units 59,267 \$604,026 \$198,545 Total Common Shares and Deferred Share Units 141,123 \$1,576,475 \$472,763 Other Public Boards None
+Board and Committees 2020 Meeting Attendance Voting Results of 2020 Annual Meeting Board of Directors (Chair) 11/11 (100%) Votes For 68,663,728 (98.54%) Votes Withheld 1,019,854 (1.46%) Compensation Director Share (Ownership Guidelines Total compensation for 2020 \$173,813 Minimum 3 time s annual cash retainer Total compensation for 2019 \$180,000 Meets Guidelines s: Yes Securities held as of March 22, 2021 Number Total Value Market Value TSX Closing Price Freehold Common Shares 156,856 \$1,526,774 \$1,160,734 \$7.40 Deferred Share Units 83,867 \$791,236 \$620,617 Total Common Shares and Deferred Share e Units 240,723 \$2,318,010 \$1,781,351 Other Public Boards None